Nhin0928/01-pet-fostering-cta/prompts.md

 ## Prompt 4
 Below the banner, create a new section that displays the image 'img/pet.jpg' alongside additional information about fostering pets.
 Arrange them in two evenly sized columns, centered on the page.

+## Prompt 5
+Add a new section below the information section for upcoming pet adoption events.
+Include a heading titled "Upcoming Events" and a short list of 2–3 example events with dates and locations.
+Style the section with a light background color, some padding, and centered text.